k10c/Farming-Sim/README.md

 CREDITS:

-All scripts in UI Scripts folder by Aidan\n
+All scripts in UI Scripts folder by Aidan

-All scripts in Inventory Scripts folder by Jose all other scripts authored as listen in comments
+All scripts in Inventory Scripts folder by Jose

+All other scripts authored as listen in comments